 At Stanford, we believe that the university must not only contribute to technological transformations but also lead the interpretation and explanation of the human experience.

 To realize this mission, CHE enables humanities, arts, and social sciences faculty and students to contribute to—and learn about—our place in a rapidly changing world.
-The initiative provides competitive Cultivating Humanities and Social Sciences grants that enable faculty to explore the key issues of our time.
+The initiative provides competitive Humanities Seed Grants that support faculty who want to explore key issues of our time through collaborative, public-oriented research.